MathElderGod/Interview-Questions/README.md

 # Interview Questions:
-I solve interview questions that I have encountered throughout my life....
+I solve coding interview questions that I have encountered throughout my life.

 Please do not simply clone my solutions and make them your own.

 ### Why does this exist?

-Becuase I would like a place to practice and show my commitment to solving problems that I have encountered throughout my job hunting journey.
+Because I would like a place to practice and show my commitment to solving coding problems that I have encountered throughout my job-hunting journey.
 I am an avid VIM user and an avid lover of the C programming language.
 I guess I am a _masochist_?
-I plan on having various implementations with different languages, and plan on having other cool directories involving more than just interviewing questions.
+I plan on having various implementations in different programming languages and other cool directories.

-Feel free to explore this repository to your hearts content! :)
+Feel free to explore this repository to your heart's content! :)

 ## Some funny memes: